Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 > **Note**
 >
-> The 'cft force-stop' command is not supported in multi-node installations.
+> The 'cft force- stop' command is not supported in multi- node installations.

 ### Start a node manager